 - Offering internet-based services: If your organization provides in-person services like counseling, you could consider offering options for online services.
 For example, instead of asking new clients to come to your office location for an evaluation or intake process, maybe you can add an intake or triage process through an online form that is submitted securely through your website.
 Or, taking the online service option a step further, maybe you could conduct some of your client meetings online through video chat services such as Skype or Viber.
-Offering online and video options is one way to expand your reach into your community without incurring the cost of additional brick 'n mortar locations.
+Offering online and video options is one way to expand your reach into your community without incurring the cost of additional brick and mortar locations.
 Of course, this isn't for everyone.
-Not every nonprofit offers services that can be done remotely and even those that can offer remote services will need to evaluate whether they have the resources to ensure client information can be kept secure.
+Not every nonprofit offers services that can be done remotely, and even those that can offer remote services will need to evaluate whether they have the resources to ensure that client information can be kept secure.

-In each of the above examples, for the most part, the organization's core services, mission, and beneficiaries would remain the same.
+In each of the above examples, for the most part the organization's core services, mission, and beneficiaries remain the same.
 The primary change is how and where the organization markets its core services.
 To create an innovative project, or to be an innovative organization, you don't have to be cutting-edge on all fronts or propose new approaches for everything you do.
 Incremental change and a fresh approach (not necessarily a radical one) may be all you need to show a donor that your organization is dynamic and forward thinking.